 — Mimsie Lanier

 The Mimsie Lanier Center for Native Plant Studies has secure collections of ten high priority native plant species, and with your help we can ensure that they are preserved for future generations.
-A gift of $25,000 to the Mimsie Lanier Center for Native Plant Studies may establish an endowed fund in your name to support conservation efforts of Georgia’s imperiled species and your sponsored plant (for example, Smyth Family Fund for the Preservation of the Smooth Coneflower).
+A gift of $25,000 to the Mimsie Lanier Center for Native Plant Studies will support conservation efforts for your sponsored plant as well as increase our capacity to preserve and protect other endangered species.
+You’ll become a valued partner in our preservation efforts.
 Each year we will report to you the progress made on your species, as well as other native plants in Georgia.
 Your support helps us to strengthen a conservation network across the state that benefits not only the ten species profiled in this effort, but all of Georgia’s plant species diversity.
-As a very special thank you, the first ten Preservation Fund Sponsors will receive an original painting of their species commissioned in their name.
+As a very special thank you, the first ten Preservation Sponsors will receive an original painting of their species commissioned in their name.

-For a limited time, a Donor has offered to match the first ten $25,000 Preservation Funds established—immediately doubling the impact!
+For a limited time, a donor has offered to match the first ten $25,000 Preservation Sponsors —immediately doubling the impact!
 Won’t you please consider joining us in preserving Georgia’s native species before it’s too late?

 About: Georgia Aster is a threatened perennial with large flower heads marked by dark purple rays encircling white to lavender disk flowers.
 It is found in Alabama, Georgia, North Carolina, and South Carolina, but with fewer than 15 populations in each.
 It is no longer found in Florida.